 Image credit: pinterest.com

 One popular trend is coloring the kitchen using a monochromatic palette.
 If you’re wary about experimenting with bold colors, a pattern of black and white across your kitchen using paints and floating shelves can provide a very chic look.
-You could bring in an unexpected piece of wood furniture to add personality.
+You could bring in an unexpected piece of wood furniture to add personality for latest home design trends.

 Another trend is going traditional by using neutral shades such as grey, ivory, or cream.
 This could be complemented with dark colored cabinets and other furniture – dark/navy blue or brown.
 Alternatively, if you have a penchant for a modern and bold style, you can pair with a dashing red shade for your room.
 However, if you opt for this, it is important to ensure that your equipment matches the color scheme.
 Refrain from other bold colors as it will clash with the kitchen palette.